fayaz-modz/dbox/README.md

 ### Cross-Platform Builds

-Use the provided Makefile for easy cross-compilation:
+Use provided Makefile for easy cross-compilation:

 ```bash
 # Build for common platforms